luis-ponce/beautiful-eatogram-plot/README.md

 # beautiful-eatogram-plot

 This repository has the code for creating an eatogram plot to visualize the consumption/secretion of metabolites from the LC-MS peak intensities measurements.
+Notice that the data used to generate the graphs is not shared.